All Products

 text

-The IDs of the commands or statements of all queries that have the same primary key value in an aggregation period.
+The command or statement ID of all queries with the same primary key in an aggregation period.

 optimization_cost